drscream/nic-cz-dns-crawler/README.md

 pip install dns-crawler
 ```

 Depending on your OS/distro, you might need to install some system packages.
-On Debian/Ubuntu, `apt install ibicu-dev pkg-config build-essential` should do the trick (assumung you already have python3 installed of course).
+On Debian/Ubuntu, `apt install libicu-dev pkg-config build-essential` should do the trick (assumung you already have python3 installed of course).

 ## Basic usage